Therealkhalil/PerfectGameJamEverTEAM_GMTK_2024/README.md

 # Perfect Jame Team Ever TEAM

 Welcome to the official repository for **[Perfect Jame Team Ever]**!
-This project was created during [Name of the Game Jam] by a passionate and talented team.
+This project was created during GMTK by a passionate and talented team.
 Below, you'll find an introduction to our team members and their respective roles.

 ## Team Members